nutanix-cloud-native/opendocs/docs/capx/v1.3.x/tasks/capx_v13x_upgrade_procedure.md

 Starting from CAPX v1.3.0, it is required for all CAPX-managed Kubernetes clusters to use the Nutanix Cloud Controller Manager (CCM).

-Before upgrading CAPX instances with a version prior to v1.3.0 to v1.3.0 or later, it is required to follow the [steps](#steps) detailed below for each of the CAPX-managed Kubernetes clusters that don't use Nutanix CCM.
+Before upgrading CAPX instances to v1.3.0 or later, it is required to follow the [steps](#steps) detailed below for each of the CAPX-managed Kubernetes clusters that don't use Nutanix CCM.

 ## Steps